The Quest for Hokkien Mee (福建面) in Singapore & Malaysia

 Prawn Noodle of Singapore

-Prawn noodle in Singapore is a soup-based noodle dish that uses yellow noodle, with or without rice vermicelli, in a bowl of soup.
-The soup is usually prepared by boiling pig bones and added with soy sauce for flavour.
+Prawn noodle in Singapore is a soup-based noodle dish that uses yellow noodle with or without rice vermicelli.
+The dark-coloured soup is usually prepared by boiling pig bones and added with soy sauce for flavour.

-Prawns are usually the main ingredient although it is also a new trend to have both prawns and pork ribs in a bowl of prawn noodle.
+Fresh prawns are usually the main ingredient although it is also a new trend to have both prawns and pork ribs in a bowl of pork ribs & prawn noodle.

 Blanco Court Prawn Mee @ Beach Road, Singapore